utdata/icj-class/fga/fga.md

 ## Node.js and npm

 Many online newsroom projects are built from a combination of HTML, CSS, Javascript and content, and often that content is data.
-Think about it ... when you save a post in WordPress, each box you fill in ... the title, text, featured image, etc ... are data.
+Think about it ... when you save a post in WordPress, each box you fill in -- the title, text, featured image, etc -- are data.
 They are a **records in the database**, and when that page is rendered on the internet, some server out there has to assemble all those pieces together and deliver them to your browser.

-The downside of that is those servers are **expensive to build** and to run.
+The downside of that is those databases and servers are **expensive to build and to run**.
 That might be OK when it is your CMS, but when it is just an interactive graphic built from a data source, like a map of restaurants, that's a lot of server overkill.

 One way around this is for newsroom developers to **use their own computers as the server**, and then to create each fully-built page already done.
-Now the publishing of that content is a lot easier as there no database calls or computations to be done.
+Now the publishing of that content is a lot easier as there are no database calls or computations to be done.
 There are other ways to tackle these challenges, but this is the easiest for us.

 We are using [NodeJS](https://nodejs.org/en/) as a server on our computer.
 As Ben says, this allows developers to write their back-end code in JavaScript.

 There is also a huge ecosystem of tools already built to help solve common programming challenges, as you'll see.
 Many of these are managed through [npm](https://www.npmjs.com/), which stands for Node Package Manager.
-Think of it like the electronic public library and of JavaScript programs.
+Think of it like the electronic public library of JavaScript programs.

 ## The framework